 When I'm not doing that, I spend a lot of time solving puzzles of most stripes, which isn't always a solo activity.
 The puzzling community is a great one and I do a lot of hunts, tournaments, room-escape games, and conventions.
 I also construct puzzles occasionally, though that's waned in recent years.

 I travel quite a bit within the lower 48 in pursuit of puzzling, sporting events, seeing friends, seeing family, or some combination of these.
-I'm ashamed to say that I've gone a while without leaving North America, but I'll rectify this by visiting Ireland and England in April.

 I also watch sports, attend pub quizzes, take long walks, and enjoy many other activities that are known for being activities that people enjoy.

 Loudness, I mean, not size.
 That would be weird.
 Though I could say "I'm feeling pretty small right now." ...Let's just move on.

 Movies: I usually like comedies; I like them smart but can do with a dumb one sometimes.
 I've been collecting the MST3K box sets despite actually finding the time to watch very few of them.
 Quotes frequently come to my mind unbidden, usually from Airplane!, Clue, Major League, My Cousin Vinny, UHF, etc.

 TV: Comedy here too.
 Solidly in the rotation: @midnight, Last Week Tonight, Modern Family, Archer, Sunny, Louie, The League, South Park.
 Also, That Mitchell & Webb Look, like most British comedy, is utter genius but BBC America never seems to show it anymore.